-Worksheet must be the original work of the individual exhibitor or it will be deducted one ribbon placing.
+Worksheet must be the original work of the individual 4-H member or it will be lowered one ribbon placing.

 Attach the worksheet to the entry in a clear plastic cover such that it can be read with removing it from the cover.
 In addition to the worksheet, grain and plant exhibits will be judged on condition, appearance (i.e. disease and insect damage, grain fill), uniformity (size, shape, color, maturity), and quality of exhibit.
 Refer to Scoresheet SF264.
 Grain exhibits must be one gallon per sample.
-Grain exhibits harvested in the fall (e.g. corn or soybeans) may be from the previous year's project.
-Display containers will be furnished.
+Grain exhibits harvested in the fall (e.g. corn or soybeans) may be from the previous year's project and brought in a appropriate sized box/container for display.
+Place in a clear container so it can be viewed and displayed.

 - Plant exhibits, with the exception of ears of corn, must be the result of the current year's project.
-Corn-10 ears or 3 stalks (cut at ground level with no roots or soil and bound together) - Grain Sorghum-4 stalks (cut a ground level and bound together) - Soybeans-6 stalks (cut at ground level and bound together) - Small grains (oats, barley, wheat, triticale) sheaf of heads 2 inches in diameter at top tie with stems about 24" long. - Other crops (alfalfa, millet, etc.) sheaf of stems 3 inches in diameter at top tied with stems cut at ground level or half size small square bale.
+Corn-10 ears or 3 stalks (cut at ground level with no roots or soil and bound together) - Grain Sorghum-4 stalks (cut a ground level and bound together) - Soybeans-6 stalks (cut at ground level and bound together) - Small grains (oats, barley, wheat, triticale) sheaf of heads 2 inches in diameter at top tie with stems about 24 inches long. - Other crops (alfalfa, millet, etc.) sheaf of stems 3 inches in diameter at top tied with stems cut at ground level or half size small square bale.